SSWConsulting/SSW.Rules.Content/rules/implementing-intune/rule.md

 <!--endintro-->

 Intune is a part of Microsoft's Enterprise Mobility + Security (EMS) suite.
-It integrates with Azure Active Directory to control who has access and what they can access.
+It integrates with Entra ID to control who has access and what they can access.

 With Intune, you can: